-Founded in 1900, the Association of American Universities comprises 62 distinguished research universities across the United States that continually advance society through education, research, and discovery.
+Founded in 1900, the Association of American Universities is composed of America’s leading research universities.
+AAU’s 66 research universities transform lives through education, research, and innovation.
 Our universities earn the majority of competitively awarded federal funding for academic research and are educating tomorrow’s visionary leaders and global citizens.

 Economic Impact of AAU Universities

 AAU universities create jobs, produce innovative technologies, and boost local economies.
-In 2015 alone, AAU paid $75.6 billion in salaries to 716,223 employees, produced 4,200 patents, and fostered the creation of 2,882 start-ups.
-40 AAU universities are in the top 50 for producing venture capital-backed entrepreneurs, and 456 start-up companies were generated in the university's home state in 2015.
+In 2019 alone, AAU paid $95.5 billion in salaries to 811,222 employees, produced 5,033 patents, and fostered the creation of 668 start-ups.
+39 AAU universities are in the top 50 for producing venture capital-backed entrepreneurs in 2020, and 427 start-up companies were generated in the university's home state in 2019.

 Value of AAU Universities

 AAU universities provide excellent value to their students.
-Students from AAU universities receive 46% more financial aid from their institutions than from the federal government, and default at lower rates; 3%, compared to 7% and 14% for non-profit and for-profit universities respectively.
+Students from AAU universities receive 74% of their financial aid from their institutions, and default at lower rates; 2.8%, compared to 6.8% and 13.8% for non-profit and for-profit universities respectively.

 AAU Universities Conduct Critical Research